Material-Specific Guide

 5. Dry with compressed air

 Tip: Start with shorter etching times (5-10 seconds) and increase if needed.
 Over-etching can obscure fine details.
 For softer steels like 1018, use lower Nital concentrations (2-3%).
-For hardened steels such as 1095, higher concentrations (5%) may be needed.
-Picral is particularly useful for revealing pearlite structures in medium-carbon steels like 1045.
+For hardened steels such as 1095or hardened alloy steels like 5160 and 52100, higher concentrations (5%) may be needed.
+Picral is particularly useful for revealing pearlite structures in medium-carbon steels like 1045 and for alloy steels with carbides.

 Troubleshooting